Vermont Wing Civil Air Patrol

 The Vermont Wing of the Civil Air Patrol (CAP) is the highest echelon of Civil Air Patrol in the state of Vermont.
 Vermont Wing headquarters are located at 355 Vally Road South Burlington, Vermont.
-The Vermont Wing consists of over 150 cadet and adult members at over 7 locations across the state of Vermont.
+The Vermont Wing consists of over 150 cadet and adult members at five locations across the state of Vermont.

 Mission

 The Vermont Wing executes the three missions of the Civil Air Patrol: providing emergency services; offering cadet programs for youth; and providing aerospace education for Civil Air Patrol members and the public.